The Sweet Spot of Bound Tightening for Topology Optimization

 The bound tightening approach proposed in Section~\ref{sec:boundtightening} relies on the availability of an upper bound on the total generation cost, which must be derived from a feasible solution to the OTS problem.
 Although heuristic methods from the literature (e.g.,~\cite{crozier2022feasible}) could be employed for this purpose, in our study we leverage the built-in general-purpose heuristics provided by Gurobi.
 Specifically, we solve the OTS model with the \texttt{Heuristics} parameter set to 100\% and impose a time limit of 10 seconds.
 The best incumbent solution found within this time window is then used to compute the upper bound cost, denoted as~$\overline{C}$.
 If no feasible solution is found, the upper bound is conservatively estimated as the total system demand multiplied by the cost of the most expensive generator.

-We consider five benchmark methods to evaluate the impact of bound tightening.
-The first two, \texttt{IND} and \texttt{NLP}, do not use any big-M values as bounds for the dummy variables.
-The third benchmark, \texttt{MIP}, does require such big-M bounds to linearize the problem.
-Finally, we include two additional variants, \texttt{IND+} and \texttt{NLP+}, which are identical to \texttt{IND} and \texttt{NLP} but include big-M bounds on the dummy variables.
+We consider five benchmark methods to evaluate the impact of bound tightening. \texttt{IND} and \texttt{BLP}, do not use any big-M values as bounds for the dummy variables, while \texttt{MIP} does require such big-M bounds to linearize the problem.
+Finally, we include two additional variants, \texttt{IND+} and \texttt{BLP+}, which are identical to \texttt{IND} and \texttt{BLP} but include big-M bounds on the dummy variables.
 In addition to these benchmarks, we evaluate three methods that solve the bounding problems including all binary variables, with a limited time budget of 25, 50, and 75 milliseconds per bounding problem.
 These are denoted as \texttt{SBT-25}, \texttt{SBT-50}, and \texttt{SBT-75}, and are configured to ensure a total bounding time comparable to that of the proposed method.
 Regarding the proposed topology-based bound tightening approach, we consider five variants with different values of the closeness parameter~$k$, resulting in methods \texttt{TBT-1}, \texttt{TBT-2}, \texttt{TBT-3}, \texttt{TBT-4}, and \texttt{TBT-5}.
 In these cases, the maximum time allocated to each bounding problem is limited to 5 seconds, although this limit is rarely reached in practice, as the problems typically involve only a small subset of binary variables.
 The computational results for all thirteen approaches are presented in Table~\ref{tab:complete_results}, where we use~$\widehat{(\cdot)}$ to denote average values over the 300 problem instances and~$\overline{(\cdot)}$ to denote maximum values.